 My friend and two-continent club member Sherry Ott is a prolific travel photographer and blogger.
-She recently visited visited Vietnam during the rainy season.
+She recently visited Vietnam during the rainy season.
 While that might be a deterrent for most people traveling, Sherry managed to find inspiration and beauty in the rain.
 Here is Sherry…

 I often get people who tell me they are skipping a country in Southeast Asia because it’s rainy season, monsoon season, or it’s ‘just too hot’ at that time of year.
-Little do they know that traveling in rainy season is one of my best kept travel secrets and I always wonder if I should tell them what they are missing when they skip countries or locations due to a less than desirable weather season.
+Little do they know that traveling in rainy season is one of my best-kept travel secrets and I always wonder if I should tell them what they are missing when they skip countries or locations due to a less than desirable weather season.

-On my recent trip to Saigon during rainy season, I was lucky enough to have the skies open up and pour down their wrath on city streets.
-I was on a motorbike myself, so I had a great perspective for photography and luckily I had proper rain gear for my camera.
+On my recent trip to Saigon during the rainy season, I was lucky enough to have the skies open up and pour down their wrath on city streets.
+I was on a motorbike myself, so I had a great perspective on photography and luckily I had proper rain gear for my camera.
 I watched as the streets flooded rapidly and the Vietnamese locals didn’t skip a beat.
 Rain doesn’t stop them – and it shouldn’t stop you.

-Sherry Ott is a refugee from corporate IT who is now a long term traveler, blogger and photographer.
+Sherry Ott is a refugee from corporate IT who is now a long-term traveler, blogger, and photographer.
 Sherry has been blogging about her travels on Ottsworld: Travel and Life Experiences of a Corporate America Runaway since 2006.
-She’s a co-founder of Meet, Plan, Go!, a website and national event offering career break or sabbatical travel inspiration and advice to mid career professionals.
+She’s a co-founder of Meet, Plan, Go!, a website and national event offering career break or sabbatical travel inspiration and advice to mid-career professionals.